 Meanwhile, a Democratic senator told CNN a realization set in at the Senate gym Friday morning that Republicans and Democrats were just talking past each other and making incorrect assumptions about how to address each others' issues and demands seriously upping the odds of a shutdown.

 At this point, Senate Republicans are hoping to get more guidance from Trump and the White House about how to proceed.
 However, a bipartisan group of senators -- members who know and have long-standing relationships with one another-- have yet to sit down and try to hammer out a compromise.

-House members had been scheduled to be on recess next week, but many said they weren't going home until they knew there was resolution.
+House Republicans had been scheduled to be on recess next week, but many of the members said they weren't going home until they knew there was resolution.